V-Sekai/manuals/71 Decisions/71.11 Proposed/20211031-streaming-godot-to-opensoundcontrol.md

-# Take a streaming godot game and streaming the VRM to OpenSoundControl
+# Proposed: Take a streaming godot game and streaming the VRM to OpenSoundControl

 ### Context and Problem Statement